Serhii Shakhov: Political Activity

 February 17, 2016 – the deputy of the Verkhovna Rada Shakhov became the member of deputy group «People's Will».

 In the 2019 Ukrainian parliamentary election (as an independent candidate, although he was a member of the party Our Land at the time) again won constituency No. 114, this time with 43.17%, which was 20,605 votes (the voter turnout in the constituency was 46.26%).

 Shakhov was a candidate for Mayor of Kyiv for the party Our Land in the 2020 Kyiv local election.
 He finished in 15th place with 1.608 votes.

+Late January 2024 Ukrainian political watchdog Chesno reported that Shakhov was last physically present (and his card voted) in the Ukrainian Parliament building in November 2022.
+Since then Shakhov joins parliamentary online meetings with his camera turned off and mostly votes "for" consideration of the agenda.
+In October 2023 the National Anti-Corruption Bureau of Ukraine declared Shakhov wanted in a case related to the declaration of false information for systematic non-appearance at parliamentary preparatory meeting for seven months.
+Shakhov has been deprived of his (parliamentary) wages for "absenteeism during martial law."

+Personal life

+He lives with his partner Inna Zhurba and their two children in Dubai.
+The yearly lease for their Dubai apartment is about $100,000.